caspark/react-slingshot/README.md

 All minimisation/compilation/transpilation of the front-end is done by webpack, and the back-end is transpiled using Babel as well.

+Or if you like Docker, you can do:

+    npm run docker:build

 ## Initial Machine Setup

 **Install [Node 5.x using nvm](https://nodejs.org)**.
 After installing nvm, do:

     nvm install 5